Follow The Prince

 Bill Cunningham, encouraged by cousin Steve Ledson, owner of Ledson Winery & Vineyards in Kenwood, started Zina Hyde Cunningham with Ledson, who is the winemaker, in 2004 in Boonville, Anderson Valley.
 He was drawn to Mendocino County and the chance to source grapes from Anderson Valley.

-There is a quaint tasting room in Boonville on Highway 128 that is open daily.
+The tasting room is located at First Street East at the Ledson Hotel in the town of Sonoma and named The Zina Lounge.
 The wines are sold through a mailing list and at the tasting room.
-The 2005 Anderson Valley Pinot Noirs were excellent.
+The 2005 Anderson Valley Pinot Noirs are excellent.

 Reviewed Wines